Founder and Principal

 As Capri Communities’ Chief Financial Officer, Kristin Ferge is a well-rounded and highly accomplished C-level financial executive and business leader.
 Kristin’s holistic understanding of sustainable growth coupled with her expertise in the senior living industry has directly contributed to Capri’s growth during her tenure.
 Since joining Capri in September 2016, the company’s revenue has grown over 60%.
 She has been instrumental in enhancing the company’s Executive Committee to position Capri for continued growth and operational success.

-Prior to Capri, Kristin was Executive Vice President, Chief Accounting Officer, and Treasurer with a national senior living company with revenues over $6.0 billion, making it the largest for-profit, publicly traded senior living corporation in the US.
-She was responsible for strategic planning, SEC and financial reporting, all corporate cash management and financial modeling, budgeting, and financial analysis for over 1,100 residences located in 47 states and 180 corporate departments.
+Prior to Capri, Kristin spent 18 years at Brookdale Senior Living, the largest for-profit, publicly traded senior living corporation in the US with revenues over $6.0 billion.
+Serving as Executive Vice President, Chief Accounting Officer, and Treasurer at Brookdale, she was responsible for strategic planning, SEC and financial reporting, all corporate cash management and financial modeling, budgeting, and financial analysis for over 1,100 residences located in 47 states and 180 corporate departments.

 Kristin is the recipient of many awards including the Milwaukee Business Journal’s 40 Under 40, the Top 40 under 40 by Treasury and Risk Magazine, and was named the CFO of the Year by the Milwaukee Business Journal in 2018.